jakobscheffels/Error_bounds_for_approximate_posteriors_from_LIS_ROMs/README.md

-# Error Bounds for Approxiamte Posteriors from Likelihood-informed Reduced-order Models
+# Error Bounds for Approximate Posteriors from Likelihood-informed Reduced-order Models